mozmeao/platform-docs/docs/cms.md

 When it comes to structuring CMS page models, there are some general guidelines to try and follow:

--   Models and templates should be defined in the same Django app that corresponds to where the URL exists in Bedrock's information architecture (IA) hierarchy, similar to what we do for regular Jinja templates already.
-For example, a Mozilla themed page should be defined in `/bedrock/mozorg/models.py`, and a Firefox themed page model should be in `/bedrock/firefox/models.py`.
+- Models and templates should be defined in the same Django app that corresponds to where the URL exists in each site's information architecture (IA) hierarchy, similar to what we do for regular Jinja templates already.
+For example, a Mozilla themed page should be defined in `/bedrock/mozorg/models.py`, and a Firefox themed page model should be in `/springfield/firefox/models.py`.
--   Global `Page` models and `StreamField` blocks that are shared across many pages throughout the site should be defined in `/bedrock/cms/`.
+- Global `Page` models and `StreamField` blocks that are shared across many pages throughout the site should be defined in `/bedrock/cms/` or `/springfield/cms/`.

 Structuring code in this way should hopefully help to keep things organized and migrations in a manageable state.